sandstede-lab/Spiral-Waves-Linear-Nonlinear-Theory/dns_ezspiral/README.md

 # EZSpiral files

-Initial conditions and driver files are located as compressed archive files for each model.
+Initial conditions and driver files for each model can be found in the folder "dns_data_files".
 The following changes in the code are needed to run the different models:

 * Bar-Eiswirth:
   * ezstep.h: change G(u,v)